-- 2. Doctor Preference.
+2. Doctor Preference.
 We want all of our doctors to have the confidence and motivation to lead with Invisalign for every patient that walks into their practice.
 We strive to achieve this by investing in two areas.
 First, continuing to improve product predictability and applicability for more complex cases thereby expanding the types of malocclusion that our Invisalign products can treat.
-As an example, we recently launched Invisalign G5 in February 2014, which represented our first set of features engineered specifically to treat deep bite malocclusion.
+As an example, we launched Invisalign G5 in February 2014, which represented our first set of features engineered specifically to treat deep bite malocclusion.
 We estimate that deep bite manifests itself in approximately 30% to 40% of the orthodontic cases treated worldwide depending on geography.
+We also recently announced the upcoming release of Invisalign G6 clinical innovations for first premolar extractions.
+The nature of malocclusion that requires first premolar tooth extraction is an orthodontic problem that affects more than 50% of people in Asia, 20% in Europe and 12% in North America.
 Secondly, enhancing the customer's experience by making it easier to treat with and integrate Invisalign into their practices.
-As an example, we recently launched ClinCheck Pro in February 2014, the next generation Invisalign treatment software tool, designed to simplify the treatment process and help our doctors achieve their treatment goals. - 3.
-Brand Strength.
+As an example, we launched ClinCheck Pro in February 2014, the next generation Invisalign treatment software tool, designed to simplify the treatment process and help our doctors achieve their treatment goals.

+3. Brand Strength.
 Our goal is to make Invisalign a highly recognized name brand worldwide by creating awareness for Invisalign treatment among consumers and motiving potential patients to seek treatment from an Invisalign provider.
 In support of this objective, we invest in initiatives designed to strengthen our global brand name recognition and drive consumer purchase intent.
 We accomplish this objective through an integrated consumer marketing strategy that includes television, media, social networking and event marketing.